 YOUR GUIDE TO THE BEST VALUE AIRFARES FOR THE MONTH AHEAD!

 We all know that finding and booking flights to your favourite destinations without breaking the bank isn’t easy, so here is a guide that gives you the opportunity to take advantage of the best value air fares.
 February 14th as we all know is Valentine’s Day, so this months Fare Finder is dedicated to flights for short romantic getaways.
-(Excellent for those of you out there who haven’t found the perfect gift for your partner yet!)
+(Excellent for those of you out there who haven’t found the perfect gift for your partner yet!).
+All of these flights are bookable through SkyScanner and other websites.

 We couldn’t start off a Valentine’s themed Fare Finder without including Paris at the top of our list, could we?
 With the picture perfect Eiffel Tower setting the back drop for the French Capital, what could be more romantic than a stroll down the Champs-Élysées whilst watching the sun set?